 Editing is difficult and can take a lot of your time, but nonetheless, it’s a highly rewarding and creative process.
 If you’re editing a short film, animation, feature-length film or your latest YouTube series we’re here to help.
-From shortcuts to little tricks below, we have 7 essential Premiere Pro Tips to speed up the editing process.
+From shortcuts to little tricks below, we have 5 essential Premiere Pro Tips for Indie Filmmakers.
 We want the process to be as efficient as possible to allow your creative thinking to take place.

 Use in and out points